Hilbert space signatures of non-ergodic glassy dynamics: Qualitative theoretical description

 with $L_{\mathrm{min}} \sim \ln w$ and $ L_{\mathrm{max}} \sim n_* \ln w \gg L_{\mathrm{min}}$.

-Now we formulate the key assumption of the further theoretical analysis: the system of interacting TLS's is characterized (in the range $w$ corresponding to the glassy state) by dephasing rate $\Gamma_\phi$ that is much larger than relaxation rate $\Gamma$.
-Theoretical arguments demonstrating possibility of such a situation are provided below in Secs.
-4 and 5 below.
-Qualitatively, spin dephasing without spin relaxation is equivalent to the presence of energy transport in the absence of full ergodicity; usual low-temperature glasses provide useful example of such a situation.
-Indeed, dephasing-only is present as soon as effective magnetic field $h_r^z$ acting in a site $r$, appears to be slowly-time-dependent due to coupling of $\pmb{S}_r$ with other spins; since full energy of the system is conserved, it is possible if energy transport is allowed between different parts of the system.
-Within MBL framework, studies of energy transport were provided in Ref.~\cite{EnergyDiffusion-Varma,EnergyDiffusion-Prelovcek}.
+Now we formulate the key assumption of the further theoretical analysis: the system of interacting TLS's is characterized (for values of $w$ corresponding to the glassy state) by a dephasing rate $\Gamma_\phi$ that is much larger than the relaxation rate $\Gamma$.
+Theoretical arguments demonstrating the possibility of such a situation are provided in Sec.~\ref{sec:daphasing_relaxation} below.
+Qualitatively, spin dephasing without spin relaxation is equivalent to the presence of energy transport in the absence of full ergodicity; low-temperature glasses provide a useful example of such a situation.
+Indeed, dephasing-only is present as soon as the effective magnetic field $h_r^z$ acting at a site $r$ acquires a slow time dependence due to the coupling of $\pmb{S}_r$ to other spins.
+Since the total energy of the system is conserved, this is possible if energy transport is allowed between different parts of the system.
+Within the MBL framework, studies of energy transport were provided in Ref.~\cite{EnergyDiffusion-Varma,EnergyDiffusion-Prelovcek}.